Communication & Interaction

 What do we do at Woodhouse West to support these children?

 We are lucky to have our own Speech and Language Therapist who works with us one day a week.
-Katie's expertise is put to work training teaching assistants in speech and language interventions, working 1:1 with high needs children, monitoring children under the NHS and monitoring bespoke packages she has written.
+Jenni's expertise is put to work training teaching assistants in speech and language interventions, working 1:1 with high needs children, monitoring children under the NHS and monitoring bespoke packages she has written.

-Alongside Katie, we also work with the Autism Team to employ strategies suggested in classrooms to support children with ASD.
+Alongside Jenni, we also work with the Autism Team to employ strategies suggested in classrooms to support children with ASD.

 We run lots of speech and language interventions here at Woodhouse West.
 The main interventions are: